 During 2020 I led a Product Design Team of 6 designers in the biggest German beauty e-commerce.

-I onboarded myself by applying non-scientific Ethnography for 2 weeks, embedding within the Product team mainly as an observer and researcher.
+I onboarded myself by applying non-scientific Naturalistic observation for 2 weeks, embedding within the Product team mainly as an observer and researcher.
 I complemented the observation with 1 (1h.) interviews with each member in the Product team (15 people), and 1 additional interview (2h.) with each member of the Product Design Team (5 people), these with the added purpose of profiling their roles together and starting a bond.

 Crossing my findings with the business needs (defined by high level OKRs, company values and work streams), I agreed with the team on a set of next steps based on Design Thinking, in order to face the main challenges found: a lack of scalable design processes and operations, (which led to difficulties maintaining and measuring usability through consistent and accessible design), and a still low UX maturity across the company.